 The current district-wide valuations reflect property values as at 1 August 2017.

-These are the property valuations that are used in calculating rates for the 2017/18 rating year, which ends at the end of June 2018.
+These are the property valuations that are used in calculating rates for the 2018/19 rating year, which ends on 30 June 2019.

 New valuations for the Kāpiti Coast District will be carried out in August 2020.

 You can view your 2017 valuation via our Property Search

 Note that that an increase in the rateable value of a property in the new valuation does not mean an equivalent rates increase for the property.
 The total amount of rates collected by the Council each year are allocated across the community using a combination of land value, capital value and fixed charges, with differential rates applied in some cases.